sara-nl/spiderdocs/source/Pages/about.rst

 external data storage systems.

-Apart from scaling and capacity, the platform is aimed at interoperability with other services, allowing for a high degree of integration and customization into the user domain, and further enhanced by specific features supporting collaboration, data (re)distribution, private resources or even private Spider instances.
+Apart from scaling and capacity, the platform is aimed at interoperability with other platforms, allowing for a high degree of integration and customization into the user domain, and further enhanced by specific features supporting collaboration, data (re)distribution, private resources or even private Spider instances.